 The Pennsylvania Interfaith Impact Network (PIIN) is a network of congregations and organizations in Southwestern Pennsylvania committed to drawing together people of faith to act powerfully on local and regional issues of justice and fairness.
 Through the processes of community-building, working with politicians and policy makers, direct action, and negotiation, we transform our communities.

-PIIN is also an affiliate of the Gamaliel Foundation, a international network of more than 60 local and regional congregation-based organizing groups.
+PIIN is also an affiliate of the Gamaliel Network, a international network of more than 60 local and regional congregation-based organizing groups.

 Vision and Values

 PIIN is a vehicle for people of faith from the Pittsburgh and the region to come together, express the deepest values of their traditions and affect systemic change on commonly held issues of injustice, disparity, and discrimination.
 We know that positive social change in society has always come from organized people in some form, and that the organized faith community has often formed the backbone of the most powerful social movements in this country (such as the Civil Rights Movement.)

 We also recognize that our current society does not reflect our shared faith values, as too many of our families lack living wage jobs, quality public education, and a healthy, safe environment and neighborhood.
 We believe our shared faith values call us to act together as agents of change in order to create a more just world.
 We celebrate the power of working together as a diverse coalition of many backgrounds and faith traditions: We are better together.

 How We Work